-Figure 2 The Types of Device Used by Students in Learning English TOEFL
+Figure 2.
+The Type of Device used by Students in Learning English TOEFL

-Figure 2 shows that there are only two devices where the students often use in learning English TOEFL with Zoom Meeting and Live streaming on YouTube, namely are mobile phone and laptop.
-As many as 139 students (89.7 %) use a mobile phone, while only 16 students or 7.3 % use a laptop.
-There are no students who use tablets and computers in learning English TOEFL.
-It shows that most students often use mobile phones in learning English TOEFL during the teaching and learning process.
+Based on figure 2 above, shows that there are only two devices where the students often use in learning English TOEFL with Zoom Meeting and Live streaming on YouTube, they are handphone and laptop.
+There are 139 students (89.7 %) use handphone, while only 16 students or 7.3 % use a laptop.
+There are no students who use tablets and computers in learning English 23 OEFL.
+It shows that most students often use handphones in learning English TOEFL during the teaching and learning process.